 Top Boating Areas

-Lake Wallenpaupack, the Susquehanna River, and the Allegheny Reservoir are top destinations.
-The Delaware River also offers long, meandering stretches ideal for kayaking and casual cruising.
+Lake Wallenpaupack in the Poconos, the Susquehanna River, and the Allegheny Reservoir are the top destinations.
+The Delaware River offers long, scenic stretches well-suited for kayaking and casual cruising.

 Average Weather for Boating

-Boating season typically runs from May through October.
+The season runs May through October.
 Summers are warm and humid with highs in the upper 70s and 80s.
-Fall brings cooler weather and stunning foliage views from the water.
+Fall brings cooler weather and foliage views from the water.

 55+ Waterfront Communities in Pennsylvania With Boat Access